stveep/stveep.github.io/_posts/2018-03-24-counting-cyclists.markdown

 ![plot of chunk unnamed-chunk-2]({{ "/assets/unnamed-chunk-2-1.png" | absolute_url }})

 So the estimated 2016 figures, as well as the last available manual counts in 2010/2011 were all above 5% for the A315 in Hammersmith, and in some cases substantially so.
 The highest figure in fact is for the Avonmore & Brook Green section of the route, where the 2010 count was already 12.5%, which is likely to have increased since given the generally higher levels of cycling.
 The Ravenscourt figure is also greater than 10%.
-The other two locations are part of the one way system leading to and from the Gyratory so perhaps are not typical, yet still are both have at least 5% cyclists.
+The other two locations are part of the one way system leading to and from the Gyratory so perhaps are not typical, yet still have at least 5% cyclists.

 It's a shame that more recent count data are not available for the route; however it's clear that the numbers of cyclists compared to other motor vehicles along the route are higher than the 5% figure being used to suggest cyclists are an ignorable minority.
 These are average daily counts, so at rush hour the proportions could be substantially higher, consistent with my anecdotal experience.